-ANRA Laboratory Quality Assurance Officer
+Brian Sims ANRA Laboratory Quality Assurance Officer

-The Angelina & Neches River Authority will secure written documentation from each sub-tier project participant (e.g., subcontractors, other units of government) stating the organization's awareness of and commitment to requirements contained in this quality assurance project plan and any amendments or added appendices of this plan.
-The Angelina & Neches River Authority will maintain this documentation as part of the project's quality assurance records, and will ensure the documentation is available for review.
-(See sample letter in Attachment 1 of this document.)
+Sub-tier project participants (e.g., subcontractors, other units of government) will sign the QAPP, indicating the organization's awareness of and commitment to requirements contained in this quality assurance project plan and any amendments or added appendices of this plan.
+Signatures in section A1 will eliminate the need to adherence letters to be maintained.